Did you know skin cancer is the most common type of cancer in Australia?

 What are the risks associated with skin cancer surgery?

-Although usually straight forward, skin cancer surgery can be associated with the following risks:
+Skin cancer surgery can be associated with the following risks:

 - Wound infection: this may present as redness or discomfort or discharge, and may require a course of antibiotics.